pixelbrackets/pap/README.md

 - Override settings for local machines
 - Installation reduced to a bare minimum
 - Portable, easy to integrate in many repositories
-- Useable by a person who never deployed the app before
+- Usable by a person who never deployed the app before
   - No additional knowledge required
   - One command is enough to deploy the app to a stage
 - Always the same commands, don't care about the configuration set up